-If you would like students to explore this topic further, you could ask them to pick an issue that they have strongly held beliefs about.
+If you would like students to explore this topic further, you could ask them to pick an issue about which they have strongly held beliefs.
 You can survey the class and then group students by topics or have students work individually.
 Ask students to write/reflect on their beliefs on the issue.
 Then ask students to research the opposing viewpoint and summarize what the other side believes and why they believe what they believe.

 For more ideas, you can also draw on this lesson - DIY Toolkit: Introduction To Fact-Checking For Journalists developed by Youth Radio.
 They share fact-checking strategies and considerations that journalists rely on when working to ensure their news stories are accurate.